twilight39/twilight39/README.md

 👋 I'm **Chris**, a student from INTI International College taking BS Computer Science! 🏫

 I have a huge interest in cybersecurity 🔐 as well as coding 👾!
-Currently working on university projects.
+Currently working on university projects and an internship project.

 #### Talking about personal stuff:
     ✽ 🚀 Check out my university projects in my [public repositories](https://github.com/twilight39?tab=repositories)! \